 The main activity of Camil is the processing, distribution and sales of rice, beans, sugar and canned fish.
 In addition, the Company also process, distribute and sell other grains, including peas, chickpeas, lentils, soybeans, yellow and white hominy, popcorn and soy protein.
 In a non-representative matter, the Company also generates electricity from rice husk, as well as sells rice oil, olive oils and provides irrigation, storage and drying services for grains.

 The historical data of the Company’s gross volumes and prices of rice, beans, sugar and canned fish can be found in the spreadsheets at the beginning of this section.
-The Company conducts its operations and reports its results in two segments: (i) Brazilian Food Products Segment: includes the operations carried out by the units established in Brazil, in grain, fish and sugar product lines; and (ii) International Food Products Segment: includes the operations carried out by the units established in Uruguay, Chile, Peru and Argentina, in the grain segment.
-In the Brazilian Food Segment, a substantial part of the sales is from the Brazilian domestic market, while in the International Food Segment, a large part of the sales comes from exports through our subsidiary Saman.
+The Company conducts its operations and reports its results in two segments: (i) Brazilian Food Products Segment: includes the operations carried out by the units established in Brazil, in grain, fish, sugar and other revenues; and (ii) International Food Products Segment: includes the operations carried out by the units established in Uruguay, Chile and Peru in the grain segment.
+In the Brazilian Food Segment, a substantial part of the sales is from the Brazilian domestic market, while in the International Food Segment, a large part of the sales comes from exports through our Uruguayan subsidiary Saman.

 Taxes on sales and returns and rebates

-The net price history of our products can also be found in the spreadsheets for modeling net revenue.
+The net price history by segment can also be found in the spreadsheets for modeling net revenue.
 The Company mainly depends on the activities carried out in Brazil, being the Company’s dependence on the activities carried out abroad lower.

-We highlight below the detail of the capacity, dynamics and timing of the main agricultural commodities used by the Company:
+We highlight below the detail of the dynamics by category and timing of the main agricultural supplies used by the Company:

 Brazilian Food Products Segment:

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume of rice in Brazil represented approximately 30% of the total produced.
 The rice crop occurs once a year, between the months of February and May, as shown below in the agricultural calendar.
 The Company benefits from a variety of different types of rice to attract more consumers and has a long-term relationship with suppliers of rice with daily purchases at market prices, allocating to producers the risks of commodity prices throughout the year.

-The Company’s main rice brands, in terms of volume, include Camil, Pop, Príncipe, Carreteiro and Tche.
-The rice has one crop per year, as below:
+In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume of beans in Brazil represented approximately 4% of the total produced.
 Beans have three harvests a year, in March, August and November.
 The first crop is known as ‘rain harvest’, due to the high rainfall index on its period.
 The planting of this crop is in the Center-South regions from August to December and in the Northeast from October to February.
 The second is called the drought crop, with planting carried out from December to March.
 The third crop is the irrigated crop, because it refers to the irrigated bean harvest, with the concentration of planting in the Center-West and Southeast regions, from April to June.
-According to CONAB, bean production is notably concentrated in the Center-South region of Brazil, responsible for approximately 78% of the total crop for 2016/17.

 - Other grains

-Among the other grains sold, the Company has special grains, rice crackers, ready to use food and soy protein.
+Among the other grains sold, the Company has special grains, rice crackers, ready to use products and other high added value products.
 The special grains are composed of peas, chickpeas, lentils, corn, soy and hominy.
 These products, despite having a very positive margin, are not representative in revenues, due to its volatility of supply.
 The rice cookie is the product with the highest growth in revenue in the Company, being produced in two plants.

 The ready to use products consist on processed foods and divided into convenience products and preserves.
 Among the foods of the convenience line, the Company produces 5 types of beans (Carioca, Black, White, Frosty).
 The soy protein line is only sold and distributed by the Camil brand.
 The Company has a strategic partner and does not operate in the production stage.

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume of sugar in Brazil represented approximately 27% e 28% of the total produced, respectively.
 Sugar supply comes from a long-term supply contract with volumes and market prices pre-agreed with one strategic supplier.
-In addition to the “União” brand, the Company also owns “Da Barra”, “Duçula”, “Neve” and “Dolce” brands.
-União brand is also present in the segments of organic sugar, sucralose sweetener, special sugar for cooking, among others.
+The company´s main sugar brands are “União” and “Da Barra”, besides other value priced brands.
+União brand is also present in the segments of organic sugar, sucralose sweetener, special sugar for cooking, cake dough, among others.

 - Canned fish

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume of canned fish in Brazil represented approximately 2% of the total produced.
-The Company has the canned fish distribution factories and centers located strategically at the two main fishing locations in Brazil (São Gonçalo, Rio de Janeiro, and Navegantes, in Santa Catarina), which have a processing capacity of 4,800 tons of sardines and , approximately 400 tonnes of tuna per month.
+The Company has the canned fish processing facilities located strategically in Navegantes, Santa Catarina.
 In addition, the Company produces sauces and pates derived from tuna and sardines for sale.
-The fish supply in the local market is made by a fragmented basis of suppliers and supplemented by occasional imports.
+The fish supply in the local market is made by a fragmented basis of suppliers and supplemented by imports.
 The Company’s main canned fish brands are “Coqueiro” and “Pescador” (value pricing brand).

 International Food Products Segment

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume in Uruguay represented approximately 28% and 27% of the total produced, respectively.
 Saman, Uruguayan leader of rice exports also sells sweet and savory rice crackers, with vegetable oil and by-products such as rice bran and broken rice in its portfolio.

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume in Chile represented approximately 4% of the total produced.
-With Tucapel and Banquete brands, having 5 distribution centers strategically located in the country and counting on 3 industrial plants in the cities of Santiago, Retiro and San Carlos.
+With Tucapel and Banquete, the Chilean operation is totally focused on serving the local market.
 Tucapel works with different types of products besides the flagship, the rice.
 Among them, vegetables (beans, peas, chickpeas and lentils), half-cooked risottos, rice flour, pre-made rice recipes, olive oil, quinoa and rice crackers.

 In the latest two fiscal years ended on February 28th, 2018 and February 28th, 2017, the volume in Peru represented approximately 5% and 4% of the total produced, respectively.
-In Peru, the Company is present as Costeño, which has 3 industrial plants, one in Lima, one in Arequipa and one in Piura.
-Costeño commercializes several products, the main ones being white rice and special, having in its portfolio of vegetable oil, sugar and various cereals such as lentils, quinoa, wheat, beans and corn.
+In Peru, the Company is present as Costeño, which commercializes several products, the main ones being white rice and special, having in its portfolio of vegetable oil, sugar and various cereals such as lentils, quinoa, wheat, beans and corn.